Magnetoconductivity of Dirac semimetals and chiral magnetic effect from Keldysh technique: The Keldysh technique

-Substituting Eq. (\ref{QGK1}) to the above expressions for vector and axial currents we will obtain their response to electric field. }

-In strong magnetic field {(when $\sqrt{2}l_\mu > l_B$)} at small temperatures all the dynamics occurs on the lowest Landau level (LLL) because this is the only level that remains below $\mu$.
-In this case the system is in some sence effectively 1+1 dimensional.
+In strong magnetic field limit Eq.\eqref{EqApprMuB}, at small enough temperatures, all the dynamics occurs on the lowest Landau level (LLL).
+In this case, the system is in some sense effectively 1+1 dimensional.
+The corresponding approximate propagator can be constructed, for example, by definition, from the plane waves solution of the Dirac equation in constant uniform magnetic field.
+However, instead we use the results and formalism developed in \cite{Gusynin1999pq}.